|

 - Grasping and manipulative movements in cluttered environments,

-- Motion planning/control challenges for agri-food robotics
+- Motion planning and control challenges for agri-food robotics

 - Tactile sensing and enhanced manipulation